 When gout is mild, infrequent, and uncomplicated, it can be treated with diet and lifestyle changes.
-When attacks are frequent, uric acid kidney stones are present, the uric acid level is very high, tophi are present, or there is evidence of joint damage from gout, medications are necessary to treat gout.
-Studies have shown that even the most rigorous diet does not lower the serum uric acid enough to control gout, and therefore medications are generally necessary for gout treatment in these instances.
+However, studies have shown that even the most rigorous diet does not lower the serum uric acid enough to control severe gout, and therefore medications are generally necessary.
+When attacks are frequent, uric acid kidney stones have occurred, tophi are present, or there is evidence of joint damage from gout attacks, medications are typically used to lower the uric acid blood level.

-Medications for the treatment of gout generally fall into one of three categories: uric-acid-lowering medications, prophylactic medications (medications used in conjunction with uric-acid-lowering medications to decrease the risk for a gout flare during the first six months of treatment), and rescue medications to provide immediate relief from gout pain.
+Medications for the treatment of gout generally fall into one of three categories: uric-acid-lowering medications, prophylactic medications (medications used in conjunction with uric-acid-lowering medications to prevent a gout flare), and rescue medications to provide immediate relief from gout pain.

-Uric-acid-lowering medications are the cornerstone of treatment for gout.
-These medications decrease the total amount of uric acid in the body and subsequently lower the serum uric acid level.
-For most patients, the goal of uric-acid-lowering medication is to achieve a serum uric acid level of less than 6.
-For some patients, the goal may be even lower.
+Uric-acid-lowering medications are the primary treatment for gout.
+These medications decrease the total amount of uric acid in the body and s lower the serum uric acid level.
+For most patients, the goal of uric-acid-lowering medication is to achieve a serum uric acid level of less than 6 mg/dl.
 These medications also are effective treatments to decrease the size of tophi, with the ultimate goal of eradicating them.
 Uric-acid-lowering medications include allopurinol (Zyloprim, Aloprim), febuxostat (Uloric), probenecid, and pegloticase (Krystexxa).

-Prophylactic medications are used during approximately the first 6 months of therapy with a uric acid lowering medication to either prevent gout flares, or decrease the number and severity of flares.
+Prophylactic medications are used during approximately the first six months of therapy with a uric-acid-lowering medication to either prevent gout flares or decrease the number and severity of flares.
 This is because any medication or intervention that either increases or decreases the uric acid level in the bloodstream can trigger a gout attack.
-The uric acid lowering medications described above therefore can trigger an attack of gout because they lower the uric acid level.
-Colcrys (colchicine) and any of the NSAIDs (non-steroidal anti-inflammatory drugs) such as indomethacin (Indocin, Indocin-SR), diclofenac (Voltaren, Cataflam, Voltaren-XR, Cambia), ibuprofen (Advil), or naproxen sodium are frequently used as prophylactic medications.
-By taking one of these prophylactic or preventative medications during the first 6 months of treatment with allopurinol, febuxostat or probenecid, the risk of having a gout attack during this time is decreased.
+Colcrys (colchicine) and any of the NSAIDs (nonsteroidal anti-inflammatory drugs) such as indomethacin (Indocin, Indocin-SR), diclofenac (Voltaren, Cataflam, Voltaren-XR, Cambia), ibuprofen (Advil), or naproxen sodium are frequently used as prophylactic medications to prevent gout flares during uric-acid lowering.
+By taking one of these prophylactic or preventative medications during the first six months of treatment with allopurinol, febuxostat, or probenecid, the risk of having a gout attack during this time is decreased.
 Prophylactic medications are not used in combination with Krystexxa.